MV10/mv10.github.io/_posts/2023-09-09-monkey-hi-hat-multi-pass-rendering.md

 ## Pretty Pictures

 So what is this all about?
-The background of the article header includes a screenshot from the output of the multipass demo repository, but the demo repo's README has this full screenshot, unsullied by the presence of Corbin Dallas and Leeloo:
+The background of the article header includes a screenshot from the output of the multipass demo repository, but the demo repo's README has this full screenshot, sans Corbin Dallas and Leeloo:

 ![multipass-rendering](https://user-images.githubusercontent.com/794270/264474741-bb948f00-0bc4-4040-9ca0-082e005bdc3f.png)

 That output is the result of _five_ rendering passes -- which means five different shaders.
 This is why Mr. Snooty on StackOverflow feigns puzzlement over the term "multipass shader" -- the rendering _process_ might be multipass, but the _shaders_ are not.
 Other common terms for this are post-processing, post-effects, or post-FX, although that has traditionally been more about video and photography than computer graphics.
 Game engines in particular have popularized those terms for rendering, as they often supply generic special-effect renderers like "film grain" or "CRT scanlines" -- all of which could be rendered now by Monkey Hi Hat.

-In this demo, these are the five stages:
+In this demo, these are the five stages, four of which were adpated from Shadertoy code for expediency, since my focus is the application, not the shaders:

-* Render a plasma field (credit: klk's [Simple Plasma](https://www.shadertoy.com/view/XsVSzW ))
+* Render a plasma field (credit:[Simple Plasma](https://www.shadertoy.com/view/XsVSzW
+))
-* Desaturate (grayscale) the plasma field output (credit: sepehr's [Desaturate filter](https://www.shadertoy.com/view/lsdXDH))
+* Desaturate (grayscale) that output (credit: [Desaturate filter](https://www.shadertoy.com/view/lsdXDH))
-* Apply a Sobel edge-detection algorithm (credit: IBets' [Sobel Operator 2D](https://www.shadertoy.com/view/wtVGzh))
+* Apply Sobel edge-detection (credit: [Sobel Operator 2D](https://www.shadertoy.com/view/wtVGzh))
-* Overlay a cloud-border effect (credit: k_mouse's [Foamy Water](https://www.shadertoy.com/view/llcXW7))
+* Overlay a cloud border effect (credit: [Foamy Water](https://www.shadertoy.com/view/llcXW7))
 * Use the original plasma field output to colorize the result (credit: _me_)

 The neat thing about the stand-alone multipass demo is that you can hit the spacebar to "interrupt" the processing stages at any point and output the results of that stage to the screen.
 Here are the five stages described above: